vuejs/apollo/README.md

 - `error(error)` is a hook called when there are errors, `error` being an Apollo error object with either a `graphQLErrors` property or a `networkError` property.
 - `loadingKey` will update the component data property you pass as the value.
 You should initialize this property to `0` in the component `data()` hook.
 When the query is loading, this property will be incremented by 1 and as soon as it no longer is, the property will be decremented by 1.
 That way, the property can represent a counter of currently loading queries.
 - `watchLoading(isLoading, countModifier)` is a hook called when the loading state of the query changes.
 The `countModifier` parameter is either equal to `1` when the query is now loading, or `-1` when the query is no longer loading.
+- `manual` is a boolean that disable the automatic property update.
+You then need to specify a `result` callback (see example below).

 ```javascript